 Emergency Warning Sirens

 It should be noted that once the local weather siren system is activated, there will be no notification indicating an all-clear.
-It is the citizen's responsibility to monitor weather conditions, news media, etc., and use their own judgment in regards to all-clear decisions.
+Individuals must use their own judgment regarding making an all-clear decision.

-For more information, check out this presentation to the City Council about our Warning Siren Network.
+For more information, view this presentation to the City Council about our Warning Siren Network.

 Severe Weather Safety